1. Home

 • Efficiency: The efficiency of a solar panel determines how well it can convert sunlight into usable electricity.
 Today’s top solar panels generally have efficiency ratings near or above 20% and slowly lose efficiency over time.

-So while a solar panel’s output is measured in watts, the electricity it produces is measured in watts-hours.
+While a solar panel’s capacity is measured in watts, the electricity it produces is measured in watt-hours.
 Calculating watt-hours is easy, as a simple measurement of energy output over time.
-If your solar panel produces 400W of energy for an hour, this would create 400 watt-hours (Wh) or 0.4 kilowatt-hours (kWh) of solar electricity.
+If your solar panel produces 400W of electricity for an hour, it produces 400 watt-hours (Wh) or 0.4 kilowatt-hours (kWh).

-Okay, now the fun part: a look at how much energy the same solar panel could produce in a few scenarios.
+Okay, now the fun part.
+Let’s look at how much energy the same solar panel produces in a few scenarios.

 • Location: Location is one of the most important factors in determining how much electricity can be generated in a year.
 Solar irradiance per day is greatest in the Southwest and lowest near the Canadian border, according to the National Renewable Energy Laboratory.
 In our example, the same 320W solar panel would theoretically produce 584 kWh annually in Florida (320W x 5h x 365 days) or 467 kWh in Chicago (320W x 4 hours x 365 days).